Operation Old Bridge

-Operation Old Bridge is the code name for the February 7, 2008 arrests in Italy and the United States that targeted the Gambino crime family; among the indicted were the reputed acting bosses Jackie D'Amico, Nicholas Corozzo and Joseph Corozzo.
+Operation Old Bridge is the code name for the February 7, 2008 arrests in Italy and the United States that targeted the Gambino crime family and the Inzerillo Mafia clan; among the indicted were the reputed acting bosses Jackie D'Amico, Nicholas Corozzo and Joseph Corozzo.
 The indictments included murder, drug trafficking, robbery, and extortion.
+It is considered to be the largest transantlantic strike against the Cosa Nostra in almost 25 years, comparable that of the Pizza Connection Trial.